What Should Be Known About Structured Settlements for Minors?

 - If a structured settlement transfer does not comply with the laws, a 40% excise tax will be required.

-Although these acts do make it more difficult for individuals to sell their structured settlement payments, they are imperative for protecting individuals from unscrupulous buyers who simply want to cash in at the expense of desperate sellers.
+These acts were placed for protecting individuals from unscrupulous buyers who simply want to profit at the expense of desperate individuals.

 Individuals need to carefully study the laws and regulations and research their own state’s Structured Settlement Protection Act to ensure they are compliant.
-These laws can help to protect the seller and ensure the transaction they seek for selling their payments is a fair one that will benefit their financial needs.
+These laws can help to protect the individual and ensure the transaction they seek is a fair one that will benefit their financial needs.